pellepim/projectplace_workspace_sync/readme.md

 It is suitable to set up as a recurring task, for example nightly.

+Currently only handles documents uploaded to the document tool in Projectplace workspaces, documents uploaded to other artifacts (e.g cards, activities, conversations etc) are not downloaded or represented through this tool.

 ## Poor man's backup
 When workspaces are archived or terminated in Projectplace - this script will retain data from those workspaces indefinitely (unless explicitly deleted).
 The same goes for documents that are deleted